 |Plan||Monthly Fee||Per-swipe fee||Monthly minimum|

-Fattmerchant has three pricing structures.
-The flat rate isn’t as competitive as what you get from other competitors.
-However, as we mentioned the other two plans can be very good for businesses processing high-volumes.
-This is because you are paying a fixed fee of either 15 cents or 5 cents per transaction – plus the interchange fee.
+Fattmerchant has two pricing structures.
+The two plans can be very good for businesses processing high-volumes (above $32,000 per month).
+This is because you are paying a fixed fee of either 8¢ cents or 6¢ cents per transaction – plus the interchange fee.
 With Fattmerchant’s competitors, your fee is a percentage of your total sale.
 That means you pay more the bigger your sale is.

 - Bad for: Small companies that just need mobile credit card processing to get up and running as fast as possible